PraveenKanagaraj/Watsapp-Status-feature/README.md

-# Watsapp-Status-feature
+# Moving code from eclipse to git
-This is to add new watsapp status feature
+This is to move code from eclipse to git